RocketCommunicationsInc/astro/packages/astro-uxds/_content/design-guidelines/theme.md

 Individual sections or components can override their inherited theme on a case-by-case basis, enabling the render of an element with a light theme in an predominantly dark-themed interface and vice versa.
 Examples:

-- Dark-themed elements in the global status bar
+- Dark-themed elements in the Global Status Bar
 - Light-themed modal window in a dark themed app

 ![Example of a predominantly dark theme interface with the modal window rendered using the light theme to place greater emphasis on an interaction demanding the user’s attention.](/img/design-guidelines/theme-darkui-mixed.png "Example of a predominantly dark theme interface with the modal window rendered using the light theme to place greater emphasis on an interaction demanding the user’s attention.")